OHS-Robotics/SpartobotsAcademy/README.md

   - The earlier lessons which teach more general programming concepts, which aren't specific to an FRC robot, are designed so that you can run them locally, so that you can edit them and re run them very quickly.
   - The later lessons that deal with programming on a robo rio specifically, you will not be able to run locally on your machine
     - The exception to this is that you can run most robot code in a simulator that is packaged with WPIlib.
 If you're interested in this, see the WPIlib documentation about it [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/introduction.html)
-  - **Note:** Although a project that is set up to be run locally may not be able to run on the robo rio will not be able to be downloaded to a robo rio, fundamentally, the Java code within that project is still code that you could put within a robo rio project.
+  - Although a project that is set up to be run locally may not be able to run on the robo rio will not be able to be downloaded to a robo rio, fundamentally, the Java code within that project is still code that you could put within a robo rio project.
 It is simply the build system that is included in that project that changes where and how you are able to deploy that code (e.g. you can still write your own classes, functions, loops, etc. in a robo rio project, the same as in a regular java project.
 It's just the "supporting" files included in each lesson/project that determine on what type of computer they are designed to be run (robo rio vs. a windows PC))

-## Setting up your environment
+## Notes on setting up your environment for FRC Development
 - All java programming (which is the language team 4687 chooses to use) is done within a text editor/Integrated Development Environment (IDE) called Visual Studio Code (VS Code).
   - For FRC specifically, we install an instance of VS Code that stands by itself (doesn't overwrite or interfere with any other instances of VS Code already installed on the computer, including other instances from past FRC seasons)
   - This is simply a regular VS Code installation that has been pre-packaged and pre-configured with a bunch of useful tools for developing FRC code.